 Podbean also has an audio recorder in their app, which makes it a great bonus for live streaming or recording wherever you are at.
 Coordinating multiple guests who are remote will be a cinch with this most recent roll-out.

-If you need help deciding which hosting platform is right for your needs, check out one of our other reviews of the top hosting platforms or schedule a call with our team and we’d love to learn more about you and your show.
+If you need help deciding which hosting platform is right for your needs, check out our list of the top 5 podcast hosting platforms or schedule a call with our team and we’d love to learn more about you and your show.
+Read more about the specifics of how podcast hosting, RSS feeds, and podcast directories work on Resonate’s Help Center.